ttu/ttu.github.io/_posts/2021-6-22-should-exceptions-handle-control-flow.md

 }
 ```

+[Against Railway-Oriented Programming](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/) article defines well, on which cases result-types should be used.

+> Result should only be used as part of the domain modeling process, to document expected return values.
+And then to ensure at compile-time that you handle all the possible expected error cases.

 Read more: [https://en.wikipedia.org/wiki/Result_type](https://en.wikipedia.org/wiki/Result_type)

 > a result type is a Monadic type holding a returned value or an error code.
 They provide an elegant way of handling errors, without resorting to exception handling; when a function that may fail returns a result type, the programmer is forced to consider success or failure paths, before getting access to the expected result; this eliminates the possibility of an erroneous programmer assumption

-__NOTE:__ Result is not only FP-fanboy type.
-Some languages support result types out of the box and some with additional packages
+__NOTE:__ Result types are widely used in functional languages, and some other languages provide support for them out of the box, while others require additional packages.
 * [Swift - Result](https://developer.apple.com/documentation/swift/result)
 * [Rust - Result](https://doc.rust-lang.org/std/result/)